IDSGAN: Generative Adversarial Networks for Attack Generation against Intrusion Detection: Empirical Evaluation

-For the experimental metrics, the detection rate and the evasion increase rate are measured, showing the performance of IDSGAN directly and comparatively.
-The detection rate (DR) reflects the proportion of correctly detected malicious traffic records by the black-box IDS to all of those attack records detected, directly showing the evasion ability of the model and the robustness of the black-box IDS.
-The original detection rate and the adversarial detection rate represent the detection rate to the original malicious traffic records and that to the adversarial malicious traffic records, respectively.
-In addition, we define the evasion increase rate (EIR) as the rate of the increase in the undetected adversarial malicious traffic examples by IDS compared with the original malicious traffic examples, comparatively reflecting the ability of IDSGAN, especially in different background.
-These metrics are calculated as follows:
+For the experimental metrics, the detection rate and the evasion increase rate are calculated, presenting the performance of IDSGAN directly and comparatively.
+The detection rate (i.e., DR) is the proportion of correctly detected malicious traffic records by the black-box IDS to all of those attack records, directly showing the evasion ability of the adversarial examples and the robustness of the black-box IDS.
+The original and adversarial detection rates represent the detection rate of the original malicious traffic records and that of the adversarial malicious traffic records, respectively.
+In addition, we defined the evasion increase rate (i.e., EIR) as the rate of the increase in the undetected malicious examples by IDS between original malicious examples and adversarial examples, evaluating the evasion attack of IDSGAN.
+These metrics are calculated as follows.

-A lower detection rate means more malicious traffic evades the black-box IDS, directly reflect the stronger ability of IDSGAN.
-On the contrary, a lower evasion rate reflects more adversarial examples can be detected by the black-box IDS, meaning that there is a decline on the comparative distance of the evasion attack capacity between original malicious traffic and adversarial malicious traffic.
-So, the motivation for IDSGAN is to obtain a lower detection rate and a higher evasion increase rate.
+A lower detection rate means more malicious traffic records evade the detection of the black-box IDS, revealing a higher adversarial attack effectiveness.
+On the contrary, a lower evasion increase rate reflects a low increase rate on the number of adversarial examples evading the black-box IDS, meaning a low improvement in the evasion attack capacity of adversarial examples compared with the original ones.
+So, the goal for the IDSGAN optimization is to obtain a lower detection rate and a higher evasion increase rate.